-- Maintains relationships with local, state and national elected officials
+- Maintains relationships with local, state and national elected officials.

-- Plans and coordinates the bus trip to the annual MAR Legislative Day on Beacon Hill in Boston as well as the annual Legislative Breakfast.
+- Plans and coordinates the bus trip to the annual Massachusetts Association of REALTORS® (MAR) REALTOR® Day on Beacon Hill in Boston as well as the annual Legislative Breakfast.

-- Coordinates the Legislative Town Monitor program
+- Coordinates the Legislative Town Monitor program.

 The committee meets 8-9 times a year.

 Right: Lieutenant Governor Karyn Polito addresses members and guests at the 2017 Legislative Breakfast.